Raven Spirit Animal

 Raven’s Illusions and Magic

-So much is shared about this beast that engulfs the mystery with his black coat of feathers.
+So much is shared about this bird that engulfs mystery with his black coat of feathers.
 Jamie Sams and David Carson write in Medicine Cards: “If you have chosen Raven, magic is in the air.
 Do not try to figure it out; you cannot.
 It is the power of the unknown at work, and something special is about to happen.
-The deeper mystery, however, is how you will respond to the sparkling synchronicity of this alchemical moment.
-Will you recognize it and use it to further enhance your growth?
-Can you accept it as a gift from the Great Spirit?
-Or will you limit the power of the Great Mystery by explaining it away?”
+The deeper mystery, however, is how you will respond to the sparkling synchronicity of this alchemical moment.”

-Raven spirit animal, like a magician, can weave intricate illusions that cause us to see things we would never believe.
+Raven spirit animal, like a magician, weaves intricate illusions that causes us to see unbelievable things.
 When you have an experience you don’t think anyone else will believe, raven is often afoot.
 He helps shatter our preconceptions and shows us new possibilities.
-He captivates us with his tricks and causes us to question everything we once thought was certain.
+Raven spirit animal captivates us with tricks and causes us to question everything we once thought was certain.

 The Flight into the Dark

-So, next time you notice a raven in your field of view, pause to watch what he’s up to.
-Remember you have much, very much, to learn about the illusion and the magic of existence.
-If you’re luckily enough to notice and engage, raven spirit animal just might offer you some flashing insights of brilliance.
+The next time you notice a raven in your field of view, pause to watch what he’s up to.
+Remember you can learn much about the illusion and the mystery of existence.
+If you’re luckily enough to notice and engage, raven spirit animal just might offer you some flashing insights.